Support At Home 2025

 .A co-contribution fee of $10 per hour is charged for this service for Commonwealth Home Support Program (CHSP) participants.

-An initial assessment with an aged care assessor determines eligibility for Support at Home services.
-Approval for services is noted on the participant’s Support Plan, alongside the Notice of Decision.
-The Support Plan summarises the findings of the assessment.
-The Notice of Decision includes a list of approved services.
-Domestic services must be an approved service type for the participant to begin to receive the service.
+The initial assessment with an aged care assessor determines an individual’s eligibility for Support at Home services.
+Domestic services must be an approved service type for the participant to receive the service.

-In-home care is not provided on weekends, public holidays or between Christmas and New Year for CHSP participants.
+This in-home care service is not provided on weekends, public holidays or between Christmas and New Year.

 Support at Home participants requiring services on weekends and public holidays must have this included in their Care Plan and budget to be eligible for services at these times, as a higher hourly rate & contribution rate applies.
 No budget can be in deficit.